inspiringsource/aws-solutions-architect/docs/Personal-notes/Disaster_Recovery.md

 </div>

 When choosing your strategy, and the AWS resources to implement it, keep in mind that within AWS, we commonly divide services into the data plane and the control plane.
 The data plane is responsible for delivering real-time service while control planes are used to configure the environment.
 For maximum resiliency, you should use only data plane operations as part of your failover operation.
 This is because the data planes typically have higher availability design goals than the control planes.

+### Active/Passive

+Active/Passive is a strategy where the active site is the primary site and the passive site is the secondary site.
+The secondary site is used for failover in the event of a failure at the primary site.
+The secondary site is not used for failover until the primary site fails.
+# Active/Active

+Active/Active is a strategy where both the active and passive sites are active and serving traffic.
+This strategy is often used for high availability and load balancing.
+In this strategy, the active site is the primary site and the passive site is the secondary site.
+The secondary site is used for failover in the event of a failure at the primary site.
+The secondary site is not used for failover until the primary site fails.
+The secondary site is not used for failover until the primary site fails.

+Understanding key performance indicators (KPIs) for your application is important when choosing a disaster recovery strategy.
+For example, if your application is a web application, then you should consider the following KPIs:

+* Latency
+* Throughput
+* Availability
+* Error rate

 ## Further resources: